 Many arise on a Sunday morning and think of church with a sigh.
 It is disruptive to what could be a free day.
-If you watch the Food Network, there are many programs that suggest how to put together an elaborate brunch menu, which according to the chefs, characterize their own Sunday mornings at home.
+If you watch the Food Network, there are many programs that suggest how to put together an elaborate brunch menu, which according to the chefs but excluding Ree Drummond who is active in their local church, characterize their own Sunday mornings at home.
 It’s a time to sleep in, lounge, indulge, and even invite some friends over.

 If many believers were honest with themselves and dared to examine their hearts, they would admit that a free Sunday of this variety is very appealing.
 The routines of their faith have lost their excitement and boredom plagues their spirit.
 I know.
 I spent many early years feeling as though Sundays were just plain monotonous.
 God’s Spirit seemed dormant.
 I honored traditions strictly for the sake of tradition.
 I was guilty of ‘sniffing contemptuously.’